 About syncing your Mac and your devices

-Syncing means updating and transferring items between your Mac and an iPhone, iPad, or iPod touch.
+Syncing means updating and transferring items between your Mac and an iPhone, iPad or iPod touch.
 Syncing allows you to keep the same items up to date on your Mac and a device.
-For example, when you add a movie to your Mac, you can sync so that both the Mac and your iPhone have the movie.
-You can sync items including music, movies, TV shows, podcasts, books, and more.
+For example, when you add a film to your Mac, you can sync so that both the Mac and your iPhone have the film.
+You can sync items including music, films, TV programmes, podcasts, books and more.

 When you connect an iPhone or iPad to your Mac using a USB or USB-C cable, the device appears in the Finder sidebar.
 When you select the device in the sidebar, the Finder window displays options for managing your device software and syncing items with your Mac.

-You use the button bar across the top of the window to turn on syncing for each type of content, such as music, movies, or TV shows.
+You use the button bar across the top of the window to turn on syncing for each type of content, such as music, films or TV programmes.